mikesmayer/cs2-js/README.md

 ## Development

-To start developing components to catarse.js you'll first have to globally install [gulp](http://gulpjs.com/), [bower](http://bower.io/) and [npm](https://www.npmjs.com/).
+To start developing components to cs2.js you'll first have to globally nstall [gulp](http://gulpjs.com/), [bower](http://bower.io/) and [npm](https://www.npmjs.com/).

 Then, install all the project package dependencies by calling ```npm install && bower install```.

 Application build dependencies are described on `bower.json`, while dev dependencies are described on `package.json`.

-Catarse.js uses gulp as build tool.
+cs2.js uses gulp as build tool.
 To start developing just run `gulp` and gulp will start watching your source files for changes and running build when those happen.

 To watch source files without running through testing tasks, run:
 ```gulp --notest```